bogardpd/lodging_data_utils/docs/data_structure.md

 If a country has a defined unique identifier for metro areas, then the metro ID should be the [ISO 3166 Alpha-2](https://www.iso.org/obp/ui/#search) country code, followed by a forward slash, followed by an identifier.

-Otherwise, the metro ID should match the format of the city ID of the metro's primary city.
+Otherwise, the metro ID should match the format of the city ID of the metro’s primary city.

 For example: